rday45/flask-web-server/README.md

 }
 ```

-if the character does not have enough money, the response should look like this:
+If the character does not have enough money, the response should look like this:

 ```JSON
 {
 	"message": "That item is too expensive.
 You do not have enough money to attain it."
 }
 ```
-if the item does not exist, the response should look like this:
+If the item does not exist, the response should look like this:

 ```JSON
 {